 Excavation of the hole of the water faucet at the position according to the requirements of the order.

-This process has a high degree of freedom, may be skipped directly according to the order requirements, or may occur before any process after welding.
+This process has a high degree of freedom and may be skipped directly according to the order requirements, or it may occur before any process after welding.

 The marking of the stainless steel sink mainly includes the following two methods: laser mark and embossing mark.